AnturGyffrous/kubernetes-in-action/README.md

-# kubernetes-in-action
+# Kubernetes in Action
-Following along with some of the code examples from the Kubernetes in Action book
+Following along with some of the code examples from the [Kubernetes in Action](https://k8s.si/book) book